asia-hoa/house-rules/rules.md

 - Any damage to the Asia Condominium Homeowners Association’s property caused by persons moving into or out from a unit within the Asia Condominium shall be assessed to the current owner of such unit.

 - The Board, at its discretion, may assess a fine of up to fifty dollars against any Owner for each violation of any regulation established in this resolution.

-During the move-in process, owners and tenants are advised to keep a close eye on any open exterior door as they are generally propped open while items are moved in.
-(An open door is an opportunity for a criminal.)
-Third party movers must be supervised by the homeowner or by the homeowner’s appointed representative.

 ### Parking